 Unfortunately, the Crusades, many medieval wars, the Huguenots who set fire to the basilica, and last but not least, the French Revolution, all did not do much good to the basilica and the monastery of Bassoues.
 At the end of the fourteenth century, a new church was built, but now inside the walls of the village.
 Consequently, the monastery and the basilica of Saint Fris fell into disrepair fully.
 Its crypt survived everything, though.
 In the nineteenth century, the basilica was restored and in the year 1857 relics of Saint Fris, kept in Peyrusse-Grande during the French Wars of Religion, were returned.

 But what if a clash did take place between the Umayyad and Frankish armies at Bassoues, with participation of a Frisian contigent, possibly a cavalry scout army?
-Is this not less far-fetched than bringing in all the gods of heaven?
+Is this not less far-fetched than bringing in all the idols and gods of heaven?
 After all, not much later that same century, it were Frisian-Saxon contingents fighting for the Frankish kingdom against the Slavs and the Avars, which brought them even to the River Danube in modern Hungary (Flierman 2021).

 Note 1 – Feastday of Saint Fris is on 16th of January.